-The Elans are truly at home on hard-packed but as aforesaid they can deal with crud and softer snow; however they are rubbish at floating.
-Most advanced skiers will get down the hill when skiing on an unpisted run but some intermediates may struggle.
-I found that when I really pushed them to accelerate through the turn they were a little squirelly too, even on groomers.
+The Elans are truly at home on hard-packed but as aforesaid they can deal with crud and softer snow; however, they are rubbish at floating.
+Most advanced skiers will get down the hill when skiing on an un-piste run but some intermediates may struggle.
+I found that when I really pushed them to accelerate through the turn they were a little squirrelly too, even on groomers.

 Mostly for male skiers

-They have a turning radius of 17.2 metres (on 178cm skis), which is about the radius of a Giant Slalom race course.
-They come in 170cm, 178cm and 186cm, making the skis almost exclusively for male skiers.
+They have a turning radius of 17.2 meters (on 178cm skis), which is about the radius of a Giant Slalom race course.
+They come in different specific sizes, making the skis almost exclusively for male skiers.

-These skis are ideal for those whose skiing level is beginning to take-off and those whom desire a ski that is firm yet playful.
-They are very easy to ski and can exaggerate a skiers current ability.
+These skis are ideal for those whose skiing level is beginning to take-off and those who desire a ski that is firm yet playful.
+They are very easy to ski and can exaggerate users current ability.
 They are the perfect ski for groomers and can be taken off-piste by those with a little more experience.
 A perfect ski for the advanced intermediate.

 For those who are into skiing for a while

 For me, as a racer, they are the perfect teaching skis, they are fun, versatile, stiff (not too stiff) and stable to allow perfect demonstrations each time I ski on them.

 As a matter of fact, I have just ordered a set of Elan Amphibio 88 XTI skis and cannot wait to get on them this season!